DIO-sys/modulation_toolkit/README.md

 The spectrum analyzer showed what was in the air.
 This project answers what it means.

-A persistent carrier at 915 MHz is just a spike on a waterfall until you understand the machinery underneath it — the bits mapped to phase shifts, the redundancy woven in to survive a noisy channel, the subcarriers spread across frequency so a single reflection can't wipe the message.
+A persistent carrier at 915 MHz is just a spike on a waterfall but now we can actually control where those waterfall spikes go and the information that they communicate.
 This project builds that machinery from scratch: a full digital communications stack in C++17 on the same BladeRF 2.0 Micro xA4, going from raw bits to RF and back.
 The same chain inside every LTE base station, every satellite downlink, every tactical datalink.

 ---